 Beef can obviously be served pink in the middle, so something like a rib roast can be cooked very quickly indeed.
 Just make sure you leave enough time for it to rest covered in foil for half-an-hour to let the juices redistribute themselves before carving.

-The resting period frees up the oven for you to make a batch of James Martin’s Yorkshire pudding recipe, which are well worth the investment of so many eggs.
+The resting period frees up the oven for you to make a batch of Yorkshire pudding.

-The secret to successful carving is a really sharp knife.
-I’ve tried everything and have found that this knife sharpener from Ray Mears gives me all the sharpness I need for 10% of the effort of using a more complex system.
-I finish by stropping the edge of the carving knife on the back of an old leather belt; 20-30 strops gives a razor sharp edge.
+The secret to successful carving beef is a really sharp knife.
+Once sharpened, I finish by stropping the edge of the carving knife on the back of an old leather belt; 20-30 strops gives a razor sharp edge.

 Other than that just take your time and remember to cut across the grain of the meat if you can, which leads to slices comprising short fibres that break up easily in the mouth, making the meat taste super-tender.